drmingdrmer/drmingdrmer.github.io/_posts/2015-02-17-numbers-programmers-should-know-about-hash.markdown

 ### Calculation

-Most of numbers from above are from program simulations.
+Most of the numbers from above are produced by program simulations.
-From this chapter we are going to see what distribution is in math.
+From this chapter we are going to see what the distribution is in math.

-#### Probability of each kind of buckets:
+#### Expected number of each kind of buckets:

 *   `0` key: $$ b e^{-\frac{n}{b}} $$
 *   `1` key: $$ n e^{ - \frac{n}{b} } $$